This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Wander around Australia’s only arid-zone botanic garden and learn about the legendary explorers, prospectors, cattlemen and pioneering women of the outback.

-Visit the galleries on the Todd Mall, learn about the Arrernte people as you learn about the history of Alice Springs.
+Visit the traditional art galleries on the Todd Mall, take home an original painting from one of the many artists selling art on the lawns.
+Learn about the Arrernte people as you learn about the history of Alice Springs.

 So, why should Alice Springs be on your Bucket List?

 Add Alice Springs to your

 Step into the landscape and you will discover why Alice Springs should be on your bucket list today.